 - the ability to issue sanctions, including fixed penalty notices, in line with local authorities’ codes of conduct at the discretion of the headteacher

-It is very important that you do not send your child to school if they are feeling unwell with symptoms of the virus.
+It is very important that you do not send your child to school if they are feeling unwell with symptoms of Covid19.
 You must contact school by telephone to inform us that your child is ill.
-If they have symptoms of Covid19 (e.g. high temperature, persistent cough, lack of taste or smell) you must report this to us and follow the guidance from Public Health England and self-isolate.
+If they have symptoms of the virus (e.g. continuous cough, high temperature, loss of, or change in, your normal sense of taste or smell).

 Should a student display any of the Covid19 symptoms in school we will follow the necessary procedures in school and phone families to collect the student immediately.